NoelKTheBest/orb-platformer/open-the-portal/prototype_1.md

 #### Additional Notes:
 I want to add more to this first, but with what i've first decided, i need to decide if their is something worth noticing or changing about the design of the game here.

-Current Progress: Shooting bullets works using the arrow keys.
-Enemy currently does not activate animation when collision is detected.
-This is due to animation playing automatically updating to "idle" in _process()
+Current Progress: Animations work now, need to build out a small level to test early ideas and abilities